JMSDOnline/vstacklet/README.md

 Kit to quickly install a [LEMP Stack](https://lemp.io) w/ Varnish and perform basic configurations of new Ubuntu 14.04, 15.04, 15.10 and 16.04 servers.

-Components include a recent mainline version of Nginx (1.9.9) using configurations from the HTML 5 Boilerplate team (_and modified/customized for use with mainline_), Varnish 4.1, and MariaDB 10.0 (drop-in replacement for MySQL), PHP5, Sendmail (PHP mail function), CSF (Config Server Firewall) and more to be added soon. (see [To-Do List](#the-to-do-list))
+Components include a recent mainline version of Nginx (1.9.9) using configurations from the HTML 5 Boilerplate team (_and modified/customized for use with mainline_), Varnish 4.1, and MariaDB 10.1 (drop-in replacement for MySQL), PHP5 or PHP7 (users choice **new**), Sendmail (PHP mail function), CSF (Config Server Firewall) and more to be added soon. (see [To-Do List](#the-to-do-list))

 Deploys a proper directory structure, optimizes Nginx and Varnish, creates a PHP page for testing and more!

 > Please note: that if you are going to use php 7 that phpmyadmin as well as ioncube are currently not supported.
-Additionally, in future versions, php 7 and php 5 installers will be contained in separate scripts.
+Additionally, in future versions, php7 and php5 installers will be contained in separate scripts.
 Lets Encrypt will be the standard SSL installer in the coming versions.

 Script Features